"The

 Such a right understanding of

-the five aggregates is called
+the five aggregates

 the supreme understanding.